-Conrad Hackett is a demographer at the Pew Research Center’s Religion & Public Life Project.
-He is an expert on international religious demography and how religion influences population growth.
-Before joining the Pew Research Center, he was a Postdoctoral Research Fellow in the University of Texas at Austin’s Population Research Center.
-Hackett received his doctorate from Princeton University’s Department of Sociology and Office of Population Research.
+Conrad Hackett is associate director of research and senior demographer at Pew Research Center.
+His expertise is in international religious demography, sociology of religion, and how religion relates to characteristics including gender, fertility and education.
+Hackett received his doctorate from Princeton University’s Department of Sociology and Office of Population Research and was a Postdoctoral Research Fellow in the University of Texas at Austin’s Population Research Center.
 He also earned two graduate degrees from Princeton Theological Seminary.
-He is an author of The Global Religious Landscape, Global Christianity, The Global Catholic Population and various other studies of religious demography.
+He is an author of The Future of World Religions: Population Growth Projections, 2010-2050, Religion and Education Around the World, The Global Religious Landscape, The Gender Gap in Religion Around the World, Global Christianity, The Global Catholic Population and various other studies of religious demography.
 Hackett frequently presents demographic research at scholarly conferences in the United States and abroad.
-He has discussed global religion with numerous media outlets, including BBC, CNN, the Financial Times, the New York Times and the Wall Street Journal.
+He has discussed global religion with numerous media outlets, including BBC, CNN, NPR, MSNBC, the Financial Times, The New York Times and The Wall Street Journal.

 Based on formal religious identity, China is the least religious country in the world - with just 10% of Chinese adults self-identifying with a religion.